MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-about.md

 Using analytics web services, DeployR also solves key integration problems faced by those adopting R-based analytics alongside existing IT infrastructure.
 These services make it easy for application developers to collaborate with data scientists to integrate R analytics into their applications without any R programming knowledge.

-DeployR is available in two editions: DeployR Open and DeployR Enterprise.
-DeployR Open is a free, open source solution that is ideal for prototyping, building, and deploying non-critical business applications.
 DeployR Enterprise scales for business-critical applications and offers support for production-grade workloads, as well as seamless integration with popular [enterprise security solutions](deployr-admin-security.md) such as single sign-on (SSO), Lightweight Directory Access Protocol (LDAP), Active Directory, or Pluggable Authentication Modules (PAM).

 ### Basic Workflow